Computer Station Nation is reader-supported.

 Verdict: The DeathAdder V3 is the best value wired gaming mouse on the market.
 Flagship sensor, 63g weight, proven ergonomic shape, and optical switches — all for $44.
 If you are right-handed and willing to use wired, buy this.

-The Razer DeathAdder is one of the most sold gaming mice in history.
 Over 15 million units across multiple generations, according to Razer.
-That number gets thrown around in marketing, but it also means there is 15 years of community feedback on what this shape does well and what it does not.
-The V3 is the current iteration, and it is the best one yet.
+That number gets thrown around in marketing, but it also means there’s 15 years of community feedback on what this shape does well and what it doesn’t.
+The V3 is the current iteration, and it’s the best one yet.

-Razer cut the weight from the previous V2 (96g) to 63g on the V3.
-That is a 34% reduction.
-They kept the ergonomic shape that right-handed players have been using for years.
+Razer cut the weight from the V2 (96g) down to 63g on the V3.
+That’s a 34% reduction.
+They kept the ergonomic shape right-handed players have been using for years.
 They upgraded to optical switches for the main clicks.
 The result is a mouse that feels like a modern flagship in most ways but retails for $43.99.
+Score.

 Specifications